preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: dashboard-news-most-commented-month-display.png

-The two list are differently sorted, the first on Comments and the second on Likes.
+The two lists are differently sorted, the first on Comments and the second on Likes.

-Finally, Statistics is a tab that can be used to se statistics for different types of news and different time periods:
+Finally, Statistics is a tab that can be used to se statistics for different types of news and during different time periods:

 .. image:: dashboard-news-statistics-example.png